 Rev Jane Patmore – Celebrant (Edinburgh, Glasgow, Southern Scotland and the Central Belt)

 When I’m not holding ceremonies I love travels and adventures, walking, fine dining, cooking (Angie says I can give Will a run for his money in the kitchen!!!), reading and creative writing, and husband Derek and I love to do new things together – in recent years we’ve tried Taiko Drumming, Asian cookery and salsa!
+Recently we have acquired a camper van which we are finding has opened up a whole new world.
 I also love being a grandma to my young grandchildren Eve and Calum.

 ABOUT US ALL